Deliberately Engaging is proud to present this new masterclass podcast series as part of our commitment to building the capabilities of civil society.

 Professor Davis attended and reported on ACTU Congresses from 1979-2015.
 He is the author of Democracy in Australian Unions, published by Allen and Unwin (1987) and was Secretary of the UNSW Branch of the NTEU from 1985-88.

-Professor Davis is currently National Vice President and NSW & ACT President of ABC Friends.
+Professor Davis is the former National Vice President and NSW & ACT President of ABC Friends.
 He is passionately committed to the fight for well-funded, strong and independent public media.

 He is a former National President of the Industrial Relations Society of Australia and is a Member in the General Division of the Order of Australia for “service to education and to the community in the areas of equity in employment, industrial relations and human resource management”.